AbdullohML/-Flight-Price-Prediction/README.md

-# Flight Price Prediction with PyTorch
+# Flight Price Prediction Model

 Flight Price Prediction with PyTorch is an end-to-end machine learning project that predicts airline ticket prices using a custom neural network implemented from scratch in PyTorch.
 The dataset used in this project was obtained from Kaggle.